Skip to main content

 Removable mesh pool fence cost in Arizona, in real numbers.

-Mesh pool fence is the cheapest code-compliant way to barrier a residential pool in Phoenix — and the only fence type you can actually take down for a party and reinstall.
+Mesh pool fence is generally the least expensive barrier path around a residential pool in Phoenix, and it is designed to be taken down and reinstalled.
 Here's exactly what it costs installed by AE Outdoor Living in the Valley in 2026, what color options we offer, and what drives the price within the range.

 Educational estimate, not a quote.
 Ranges shown are Arizona-market planning estimates.
 Final pricing depends on site access, size, materials, engineering, drainage, utilities, permits, equipment access, existing conditions, and final scope.
 Binding pricing is only valid in a written proposal signed by an AE representative.